-The research thrust of the Cell Sorting and Diagnosis Group at the Center for Engineering in Medicine is to develop point-of-care devices for capturing circulating tumor cells from the peripheral blood of cancer patients.
+The research thrust of the Cell Sorting and Diagnosis Group at the Center for Engineering in Medicine & Surgery is to develop point-of-care devices for capturing circulating tumor cells from the peripheral blood of cancer patients.

 We are developing point-of-care devices using microfluidic technologies for capturing circulating tumor cells from peripheral blood of cancer patients.